SeanKilleen/seankilleen.github.io/_posts/2025-01-15-my-thoughts-on-the-fluentassertions-license-change.md

 I won't make this decision alone.
 I'll ask the team their input and make sure I have the whole story.

 ## Other Thoughts I'm Seeing on the Change

+Going to summarize from comments I'm seeing on [the pull request that changes the licensing](https://github.com/fluentassertions/fluentassertions/pull/2943)